BirdRa1n/BLETalk/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your code adheres to the project's ESLint and Prettier configurations.
+Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your code follows the project's ESLint and Prettier configurations.

 ---